Step-by-Step Enemy Creation

 Comprehensive guide to creating a complete enemy from scratch with weapons, animations, and advanced features.

-This section provides comprehensive instructions for creating a complete enemy from scratch, including weapons, animations, and advanced features.
+This guide walks through creating a complete enemy from scratch, including weapons, animations, and full AI behavior.

 Prerequisites